metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_http_proxy_v1_manifest.md

 Required:

 - `cidr` (String) CIDR is a CIDR block of ipv4 or ipv6 addresses to filter on.
-This can also bea bare IP address (without a mask) to filter on exactly one address.
+This can also be a bare IP address (without a mask) to filter on exactly one address.
-- `source` (String) Source indicates how to determine the ip address to filter on, and can beone of two values: - 'Remote' filters on the ip address of the client, accounting for PROXY and   X-Forwarded-For as needed. - 'Peer' filters on the ip of the network request, ignoring PROXY and   X-Forwarded-For.
+- `source` (String) Source indicates how to determine the ip address to filter on, and can be one of two values: - 'Remote' filters on the ip address of the client, accounting for PROXY and X-Forwarded-For as needed. - 'Peer' filters on the ip of the network request, ignoring PROXY and X-Forwarded-For.

 <a id="nestedatt--spec--routes--ip_deny_policy"></a>